Piraeus, Port of Athens

-Cruise Terminal B (Themistocles), approached by gate E12, sits at the entrance of the harbour, inside the Termistokleous breakwater.
+Cruise Terminal B (Themistocles), approached by gate E12, sits at the entrance of the harbor, inside the Termistokleous breakwater.
 Terminal B is often closed, and all passenger facilities are handled by Terminal A. In this case a shuttle bus links the ship(s) docked at Terminal B to Terminal A.

 Cruises from Piraeus

-There's a wide selection of cruises from Piraeus, including the Aegean sea and its marvellous Greek Islands, mighty Istanbul towering over the Dardanelles, the fascinating Ukrainian ports of the Black Sea or southwards to the archaeologist's dream Egypt.
+There's a wide selection of cruises from Piraeus, including the Aegean sea and its marvelous Greek Islands, mighty Istanbul towering over the Dardanelles, the fascinating Ukrainian ports of the Black Sea or southwards to the archaeologist's dream Egypt.

 Travelling to Piraeus Cruise Terminals